 That couldn’t be done, and he did it.

 The second stanza follows the same pattern as the first.
-It begins with the speaker relaying the same scenario in different terms, that there is “Somebody” who is passing judgement on the situation before the determined main character can attempt the feat.
+It begins with the speaker relaying the same scenario in different terms, that there is “Somebody” who is passing judgment on the situation before the determined main character can attempt the feat.
 The unnamed “Somebody” says that the man will “never do that” because “no one” has ever done it.

-Just as the with the first stanza, the second describes to the man readying himself to do “it.”
+Just as with the first stanza, the second describes to the man readying himself to do “it.”
 He “took off his coat” and then “took off his hat” and did “it.”
 Whatever “it” might be, it was done quickly.
 The narrator was surprised by how fast it happened.

 The final lines speak to the man’s confidence and how it was that confidence that enabled him to “do it.”
 Again, the man is clearly pleased with himself.
 He lifts his “chin” with pride and smiles at the onlooker’s surprised faces.
 The speaker emphasizes the upbeat attitude the man took and the song he broke into to encourage himself onward.